Welcome back to my most Googled questions series. This is part four of six, and today, we’re diving into preconception health.

 As mentioned earlier, this is the fourth round of answers to the most Googled fertility questions.
 I hope you’ve found them helpful and that I’ve clarified some confusion.
 Of course, today’s world offers endless debates and multiple research sources, leading us to question nearly everything!
 However, I’ve shared my truth—rooted in personal experience, research, and the wisdom of Chinese medicine.

-My mission is simple: To bring clarity, information, and straightforward answers to women who want to conceive naturally, especially if they're over 36 and have been told it's too late.
+My mission is simple: to bring clarity, information, and straightforward answers to women who want to conceive naturally, especially if they're over 36 and have been told it's too late.
 I’m here to remind you—it’s not!

 I have one small favour: If you know someone who could benefit from this information, please share it with them.
 Let’s lift the veil on natural fertility and help each other.